-If the heart does not receive an adequate supply of blood, its cells and tissues may be starved for oxygen and unable to properly conduct the electrical impulses needed to make it beat.
+An arrhythmia can develop if the heart’s physiology has been changed.
+The change may be caused by reduced blood supply or damage to heart tissue.
+If the heart does not receive an adequate supply of blood, its cells and tissues may be starved of oxygen and unable to properly conduct electrical impulses.
+If a heart’s tissues have been damaged or destroyed, the electrical impulses may not be able to travel properly.
+Conditions that may change the heart’s structure include:

 In some cases, such as Wolff-Parkinson-White syndrome or Brugada syndrome, the cause of an arrhythmia is a congenital heart defect or a genetic defect—meaning it is present from birth.
 In other cases, a cause may not be found.